Key Takeaway

 Advice for My Daughter Turning 18

 Eighteen is a threshold.
 She's legally an adult, but she's still figuring out who she is and what she believes.
-A letter at this moment — advice for my daughter turning 18 — can serve as both a celebration and a compass she'll refer back to for years.
+A letter at this moment can be both a celebration and a compass she'll refer back to for years.

 Dear [daughter's name],